Risperdal Side Effects

 Get a Free Legal Consultation

-If you or a loved one suffered from gynecomastia after taking Risperdal, we can help.
+If you or a loved one suffered severe side effects after taking a medication, we can help.
 Contact us for a free, no-obligation legal consultation.
 Don’t wait; these cases are time-sensitive, and you may be owed money.

-A Risperdal lawsuit can provide compensation for medical bills, lost wages, and other financial losses caused by Johnson & Johnson’s irresponsible marketing of the drug.
-To date, our team has recovered more than $4 billion for our clients.
+A lawsuit can provide compensation for medical bills, lost wages, and other financial losses caused by a drug manufacturer's negligence.
+To date, our team has recovered more than $5 billion for our clients.